fxsitecompat/www.fxsitecompat.dev/content/en-US/docs/2015/xmlhttprequest-is-no-longer-available-in-service-workers.md

 references:
     "https://bugzilla.mozilla.org/show_bug.cgi?id=931243": "Bug 931243 - XMLHttpRequest should be disabled on ServiceWorkers"
 ---
 The [`XMLHttpRequest`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) API has been disabled in [Service Workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) as per the latest spec.
+Use the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) instead.
 The Service Worker API is currently enabled only on the [Developer Edition](https://www.mozilla.org/en-US/firefox/developer/) (Aurora) and Nightly channels, so the compatibility impact should be minimum.